Shishir1991/SQL_FDA_Project/SQL FDA Project/README.md

-# FDA Products Data Analysis and Visualization with SQL and Power BI
+# U.S. Food and Drug Administration (FDA) Products Data Analysis and Visualization with SQL and Power BI

 ## Table of Contents
 - [Description](#description)